Table of Contents

 DNS Servers

 By default, Players also use Google DNS and local DNS entries.
-This allows for easier configuration and not relying on local DNS servers or relays.
+This allows for easier configuration without relying on local DNS servers or relays.
 This behavior can be disabled through the UI.
 Some networks block outbound DNS queries towards the Internet ( see Google DNS), making it impossible for them to work correctly without the proper configuration first.

 DHCP vs. Static IP